 The different movers in the graph above are as follows: Autoflow, Automated, Moved by Manager, and Workday.
 This graph helps you see who is doing most of the leads’ movements.

 The Leads Activities Sankey chart presents the flow of your lead.
-The lead starts at No Folder; then they move to Inbox, and so on.
+The lead starts at No Folder; then moves to Inbox, and so on.

 This table shows how long the lead stayed in a specific folder.
 Again, the folder sequence follows the Company Settings > Folder Settings arrangement.

-This treemap chart will help you see who is doing the majority of the manual movements among your recruiters.
+This treemap chart will help you see who is doing most of the manual movements among your recruiters.
 If you click on the specific recruiter, the data in this Tab will change so that you can track what your specific recruiter did.

-Head to this section if you want to learn more about the definition of the words used in the Recruiter Productivity Report tab.
+You can head to this section if you'd like to learn more about the definition of the words used in the Recruiter Productivity Report tab.

 📝 Additional Tips

-Use the Recruiter Title/Position Title of the recruiters’ user accounts so that you can group them together and consider the combined productivity of the team.
+• Use the Recruiter Title/Position Title of the recruiters’ user accounts so that you can group them and consider the combined productivity of the team.

 🤔 Do you have any questions?
 We want to help! 💚